 Title: "Study on political interest among youth - Request to participate"

-Hello,
+Dear xxx,

 I am contacting your school as part of my doctoral dissertation project in political science, which focuses on the role of gender and social networks in the development of political interest.

-In my research, I am giving a short online survey to elementary and high school students from various schools.
-Toronto Catholic District School Board has given me permission to contact schools for participation.
-If possible, I would like to do some of my data collection at St Brendan Catholic School.
-If so, I would like to get your permission and the email addresses of the social studies [or other class name] teachers in grades [all available at the school among grades 5, 7, 9, and 11] so that I can schedule a 15-minute time slot with them for their students to complete the surveys.
-The results of this research would be shared with your school in a report.
+As part of my doctoral research, I am conducting a survey among elementary and high school students from various schools.
+The Toronto Catholic District School Board has given me permission to contact schools and invite them to participate in my research.
+I am writing you to ask for your help in contacting your students and invite them to take part in my survey.

+If possible, I would like to collect survey respondents from students at St Brendan Catholic School.
+If so, I would like to get your permission and the email addresses of the social studies [or other class name] teachers in grades [all available at the school among grades 5, 7, 9, and 11] so that I can reach out to them and ask if they are willing to schedule a 15-minute time slot for their students to complete the surveys.
+The results of this research will be summarized in a report and shared with your school after the end of the fieldwork.

 The research ethics protocol, approved by the University of Toronto, is joined to this email.
 I am taking all safety precautions to reduce the risk of spread of COVID-19.
 If you would like more information about my project, you can email me at alexandre.fortier.chouinard@mail.utoronto.ca or contact me at 581-989-8676.
 I will be happy to answer any questions you may have!

-Thank you for giving me a positive or negative answer as soon as possible.
+I thank you for your time and would appreciate hearing your decision (positive or negative) soon.

 Alexandre Fortier-Chouinard